hearsilent/ad2iction-adapter-mopub-android/README.md

     * [`Ad2ictionCustomEventNative`](src/com/mopub/nativeads/Ad2ictionCustomEventNative.java)
     * [`Ad2ictionNativeAdRenderer`](src/com/mopub/nativeads/Ad2ictionNativeAdRenderer.java)

-5. The steps to integrate Flurry Native Ads via MoPub are similar to those described [here](https://github.com/mopub/mopub-android-sdk/wiki/Native-Ads-Integration):
+5. The steps to integrate Ad2iction Native Ads via MoPub are similar to those described [here](https://github.com/mopub/mopub-android-sdk/wiki/Native-Ads-Integration):
     * Create an XML layout for your native ads
     * Define where ads should be placed within your feed
     * Create a MoPubAdAdapter to wrap your existing `Adapter` subclass and begin loading ads.